safi28/SoftUni/Angular/App-project/README.md

 # Deployed app
-* When clicking on the hosting link click on the home icon, due to the slash that Angular doesn't like ;/
+* When clicking on the hosting link click on the home icon, due to the slash that Angular doesn't like ;/ :speaker:
 * https://travellers-fdc03.web.app
 # Project setup locally
 * npm install